SFang-cmd/obiKnowledge/sophSpring/MGMT 5450/HW 2.md

 	- For high-tech entrepreneurs, the more time you take to look at specific cases and your whole situation from different perspectives, the more likely you will be of making the most optimal decision for any situation

 **The Innovator's DNA Notes:**
+- **Top implementables:**
+	- Spend 15-30 minutes each day writing down 10 new questions that challenge the status quo in your company or industry
+	- Spend an entire day observing what customers are trying to get done (observe neutrally)
+		- To sharpen your own observational skills, watch how certain customers experience a product or service in their natural environment
+		- "What's different than you expected?"
+	- "I take pictures of really bad innovations" - Jeff Bezos
+	- Hypothesis-test experimentation techniques
+	- Attend seminars on topics outside your area of expertise
+	-
 - **The Five Discovery Skills**
 	- Doing:
 		1. Questioning - Break out of the status quo and consider new possibilities